-During the past twelve years, Scorpio Mining has raised approximately C\$124 million by way of private placements, debt financings and the exercise of warrants and stock options, and C\$11.8 million from the sale of Scorpio Gold Corporation shares.
-These funds were expended on exploration and development of its properties, including the Nuestra Señora Mine and Los Braceros process plant, the Cosalá Norte properties, and the Parral area properties, all located in Mexico, and for general working capital purposes.
+During the past seventeen years, Americas Silver has raised approximately C\$126 million by way of private placements, debt financings and the exercise of warrants and stock options, and C\$11.8 million from the sale of Scorpio Gold Corporation shares.
+These funds were expended on exploration and development of its properties and for general working capital purposes.

-On August 7, 2013, U.S. Silver entered into a credit facility agreement (the "RoyCap Credit Facility") with Royal Capital Management Corp. as security agent, and certain lenders for the issuance of notes with an aggregate principal amount of C\$8.5 million for a term of three years at an interest rate of 12% per annum payable on a monthly basis.
-Security is provided by a first charge on all material assets of U.S. Silver and its subsidiaries.
-As at December 31, 2014, the company had drawn C\$8.5 million on the facility.
-Beginning August 7, 2015, the notes will be redeemed in monthly increments of C\$0.5 million, with the balance due and payable on maturity.
+On August 7, 2013, U.S. Silver entered into a credit facility agreement (the "RoyCap Credit Facility") with Royal Capital Management Corp. ("RCM") as security agent, and certain lenders for the issuance of notes with an aggregate principal amount of C\$8.5 million for an initial term of three years at an interest rate of 12% per annum payable on a monthly basis.
+Security was provided by a first charge on all material assets of U.S. Silver and its subsidiaries.
+As at December 31, 2015, the company had drawn C\$8.5 million on the facility.

+On June 29, 2015 the terms of the RoyCap Credit Facility were amended, including (i) extension of the maturity date from August, 2016 to December, 2017; (ii) rescheduled starting amortization payments from August, 2015 to January, 2017; and amendments to the terms of the warrants (discussed below).
+The notes are to be redeemed in monthly increments of C\$0.5 million, with the balance due and payable on maturity.
 The debt may be pre-paid at any time during the three-year term, subject to a repayment fee.

-In connection with the RoyCap Credit Facility, the Company issued 10,625,000 U.S. Silver warrants (or 17,850,000 Scorpio Mining equivalent warrants) upon execution to RCM where each warrant is exercisable for one U.S. Silver common share at an exercise price of \$0.68 CAD (or for one Scorpio Mining common share at an exercise price of \$0.40 CAD) for a period of five years.
-See "Note 16 - Share Capital" of the audited consolidated Financial Statements for the year ended December 31, 2014.
-A financing cost is payable to RCM on July 31, 2018 in the amount of \$2.1 million CAD less the amount which the aggregate share value of shares acquired by RCM upon exercise of the warrants exceeds the exercise price of the warrants.
-As at December 31, 2014, the fair value of the financing cost payable is \$0.4 million.
+In connection with the RoyCap Credit Facility as amended, the Company has issued 17,850,000 Americas Silver warrants to RCM.
+Each amended and restated warrant is currently exercisable for one Americas Silver common share at an exercise price of C\$0.28 until August 7, 2020.
+See Note 16 - Share Capital of the audited consolidated financial statements for the year ended December 31, 2015.
+A financing cost is payable to RCM on July 31, 2020 in the amount of \$2.1 million CAD less the amount which the aggregate share value of shares acquired by RCM upon exercise of the warrants exceeds the exercise price of the warrants.
+As at December 31, 2015, the fair value of the financing cost payable is estimated to be nil.